-Students will embark on a course of two subjects, alongside re-taking their GCSE English and/or GCSE Maths qualification if they have not already achieved a grade 4.
+Students will embark on a course of two subjects, alongside re-taking their English and/or maths qualification if they have not already achieved a grade 4.
 Students on the Level 2 Pathway will also benefit from flexible working hours.